metalhead777/blinCAN/README.md

 - The TLC5947 has a thermal pad, which makes it the only component not solderable by purely using a soldering iron.
 Using a heatgun to heat the pad from the bottom side, applying solder and then placing the TLC5947 onto it has been done successfully for the prototypes.

 ## Planned future changes and improvements
+- Add Bill of Materials (BOM) for all non-KiCAD users
 - Clean up trace routing around TLC5947
 - Increase number of hardware address bits
 - Change LED output voltage to board input voltage instead of fix 5 V